iCliniq Logo

 Thanks for your response.

-We have done stool sample test and pelvic examination, and all reports were normal.
-I would also mention that nutritional intake was less.
+We have done a stool sample test and pelvic examination, and all reports were normal.
+I would also mention that nutritional intake was lower.
 We would need to travel abroad soon, so please suggest some medication and nutritional supplements.

 Hello,